 The crumble can be made ahead and stored, covered, in the fridge for 3-4 days.
 Reheat it in the oven to crisp up the topping again.

 ❔ Can I use other fruit and berries?

 Yes you can!
 Depending on how juicy the berries and fruit are, your filling might be thicker or looser.
 But it will still be delicious.
 For example, a blueberry almond crumble would be so delicious.

 I've successfully replaced the all purpose flour in this crumble with a 1:1 gluten free flour and it worked pretty well!
 It was a little more crumbly than with all purpose flour but worked great and was delicious.

 The only dairy in this crumble is in the butter!
 Use a dairy free butter replacement instead - it worked really well for me!
 I also tried refined coconut oil and it worked well too.

 I used an oval baking dish that measured to be about 8” by 11”.
 You can use any similar sized baking dish.
 I don't recommend using a metal baking pan because the strawberries will taste metallic.
 If you have smaller baking dishes you can divide the strawberry crumble between the two.

 If you don’t want to use corn starch, you can replace it with all purpose flour.
 I prefer corn starch because it creates a clearer strawberry sauce.
 The flour will make it a little more cloudy but it will taste great just the same!

 The consistency of the strawberry sauce in the crisp depends on the strawberries and how juicy or sweet they are.
 I used medium juicy strawberries in this recipe.
 The strawberry sauce will thicken as it cools.
 It makes the perfect sauce, especially when some melted ice cream mixes into it.
 Finger-licking good!

-- 8” by 11” or a similar sized oval baking dish (glass or ceramic)
+- 8” by 11” oval baking dish or similar sized non-metal dish

 - ⅓ cup granulated sugar